mxahan/digital-cv/index.md

 - Blogging about the things I get stuck.
 Hopefully others does not.
 - Curious about research methods and academic writings.

+## Research Approach
+---
+- I am interested in finding and solving research gap.
+- Create Hypothesis, State the underlying assumption, Create experimentation, Check if it aligns with the hypothesis, Back to creating hypothesis.
+  - Nutshell version!

 [//] https://workwithcarolyn.com/blog/digital-cv-guide